"What is the difference between Crosstrek and Impreza?"

 Crosstrek orange, Impreza red

-Crosstrek has almost three inches more ground clearance, so it will better elude obstacles.
+Crosstrek has almost three inches more ground clearance, and it's about four inches taller, so it will better elude obstacles.
 People with less flexibility say they find it easier to get in and out of the Crosstrek because it sits a little higher.
+Width, length, and interior dimensions are very similar.

 Both have seven!